-Much research has been conducted in the area of learning in general, and adult learning in particular.
-Some of the results of this research have obvious implications for instructors of adults, but others are a bit more obscure.
+Much research has been conducted in the area of learning in general, and particularly adult learning.
+Some results of this research have obvious implications for instructors of adults, but others are a bit more obscure.

-One of the obvious conclusions shown by research is that adults are not just "big children" nor can they be treated as such in the training situation.
+One of the obvious conclusions shown by research is that adults are not just "big children," nor can they be treated as such in the training situation.
 Adults differ from children in several major ways: